Volume functional of compact $4$-manifolds with a prescribed boundary metric: Introduction

 where $\mathcal{Y}(M,\partial M,[g])$ is given by (\ref{Yamabeconst}) and $\Phi(M)=\left(\int_Mf^4|\ric|^4dV_g\right)^\frac{1}{2}.$ Moreover, if the equality occurs in (\ref{thmeq}), then $M^4$ is isometric to a geodesic ball in $\mathbb{S}^{4}.$ \end{theorem}

 The article is organized as follows.
-In Section 2, we review some basic facts and classical tensors.
-Moreover, we prove a couple of key lemmas which will be used in the proof of the main results.
-In Section 3, we prove the main results.
+In Section \ref{secThm1}, we review some classical tensors and basic facts.
+Moreover, we present the proof of Theorem \ref{thmA}.
+In Section \ref{secThmB}, we prove a couple of key lemmas and we present the proof of Theorem \ref{thmB}.